Freddie1056/p4-code-challenge-superheroes-main/client/README.md

-REACT UI
+React UI

-This project was initialized using Create React App, a modern React build setup with no configuration.
+This project was initialized using Create React App, a modern React setup with no configuration required.

 Table of Contents
 Overview